 Working under a house, raising it up and making it level without disturbing the structural integrity of a house is not for an inexperienced contractor.

 If you are seeing water in your basement after a hard rain, we can come up with an affordable solution to stop it from happening.
 No one needs a wet basement.

-In order to get your home watertight, we may do some work inside your basement, or we might focus our attention just on the soil and landscaping around your home, or it might be necessary to work on a combination of the two.
+In order to get your home watertight, they may do some work inside your basement, or they might focus our attention just on the soil and landscaping around your home, or it might be necessary to work on a combination of the two.